JK Rowling has not been ‘snubbed’ from the Harry Potter reunion special – she’s in it

 She later says it was “very emotional” when she and the filmmakers realised that Radcliffe was perfect for the role.

-The Harry Potter 20th Anniversary: Return to Hogwarts airs on New Year’s Day exclusively on Sky and streaming service NOW.
+Harry Potter 20th Anniversary: Return to Hogwarts is available exclusively on Sky and streaming service NOW.

 Register for free to continue reading